Bartlett Sher

-Bartlett B. Sher (born March 27, 1959) is an American theatre director.
-The New York Times has described him as "one of the most original and exciting directors, not only in the American theater but also in the international world of opera".
+Bartlett Sher (born March 27, 1959) is an American theatre director.
+He was described by The New York Times as "one of the most original and exciting directors, not only in the American theater but also in the international world of opera".
 Sher has been nominated for nine Tony Awards, winning a Tony Award for Best Direction of a Musical for the 2008 Broadway revival of South Pacific.

 Sher has directed revivals of classic mid-century musicals on Broadway at Lincoln Center, which include South Pacific (2008), The King and I (2015), My Fair Lady (2018), and Camelot (2023).
 He also directed the plays Oslo (2017), To Kill a Mockingbird (2018), and Pictures from Home (2023).

-Early life
+Early life and education

-Sher was born in San Francisco, California, the son of Aird (Stewart) and Joseph Sher.
+Sher was born in San Francisco, California, the son of Aird Stewart and Joseph Sher.
 He had six siblings, including a twin brother, Bradley.
-He was raised Catholic (during his teenage years, he found out that his Lithuanian-born father was Jewish).
-Sher attended St. Ignatius College Preparatory and later the College of the Holy Cross in Worcester, Massachusetts.
-He returned to St. Ignatius to teach English and run the theatre program.
+He was raised Catholic.
+As a teenager, he discovered that his father, who was born in Lithuania, was Jewish.

+After attending St. Ignatius College Preparatory, Sher graduated from the College of the Holy Cross in Worcester, Massachusetts, with a Bachelor of Arts in English literature in 1981.
+As an undergraduate at Holy Cross, he produced and wrote his first full-length play.
+After college, he returned to St. Ignatius to teach English and run the theatre program.
 During the 1984 Los Angeles Olympic Games he was influenced by the arts programs associated with the Games, particularly by the work of Polish director Tadeusz Kantor.